Robert Morris (lawyer): School integration

 Morris, Thomas Dalton, and William Cooper Nell argued the importance of integration in Boston schools: "It is very hard to retain self-respect if we see ourselves set apart and avoided as a degraded race by others ...
 Do not say to our children that however well-behaved their very presence is in a public school, is contamination to your children."
 Lastly, they said that black schools did not provide the same level of education as the multiple forms of white schools, including primary, grammar, Latin and high schools.

 Boston's African American community worked for educational opportunities as early as 1787, when Prince Hall petitioned for equal access to public schools to the legislature of Massachusetts.
 His and other attempts to gain access to schools were also denied.
 The Beacon Hill home of Hall's son, Primus Hall, was used as a school starting in 1798.
 Ten years later the school was moved to the African Meeting House.
 In the 1820s, the city government provided two primary schools for black children.
 School conditions and teacher quality was not maintained by the Boston School Committee, and children of color were excluded from Boston's high school and Latin school.
 The efforts to create a separate but equal school system in Boston failed.

 Further career

-Morris was commissioned as a magistrate of Essex County, Massachusetts by the governor, making him the second black lawyer to hold a judicial post.
-He ran for mayor of Chelsea, Massachusetts in 1866.
+Morris was commissioned as a magistrate of Essex County, Massachusetts, by the governor, making him the second black lawyer to hold a judicial post.
+He ran for mayor of Chelsea, Massachusetts, in 1866.

 Personal life

-Morris was married to Catherine Mason Morris, and they had a son, Robert Jr. Though raised a Black Methodist, Morris converted to his wife's religion of Catholicism in the 1850s.
-The Morris family eventually began worshipping at the Church of the Immaculate Conception in Boston’s South End, which was connected to Boston College.
-Morris established connections with early Boston College leaders, including Father Robert J. Fulton, S.J.
-In the summer of 1868, Morris traveled across Europe with his family and reminisced later about their experience riding in trains and staying in hotels without facing racial discrimination.
-During the trip, Morris, Catharine, and Robert Jr. stayed in Rome and had a personal audience with the Pope at the Vatican.